opvious/abaca/examples/json/README.md

 # JSON example

-This example shows how to implement a client and Koa server for a simple JSON API using Abaca.
+This example shows how to implement and interact with a simple JSON API using Abaca.

 + OpenAPI specification: [`resources/openapi.yaml`](resources/openapi.yaml)
 + Server implementation: [`src/server.ts`](src/server.ts)